Bukhara, what to see in the jewel of the Silk Road

 Pond in the square, ideal for a drink and relaxation

-Surrounding the pond are three notable buildings: the Kukeldash Madrasa, the Nadir Divan-Begi Madrasa, and a khanaka (a lodge for dervishes).
-The harmony between architecture and open space gives it a unique feel.
-At dusk, the square comes alive with street musicians, artisans, and terraces where you can eat plov or drink local beer.
-It's an excellent place to feel the current pulse of a city with centuries of history.
+At dusk, the square comes alive with street musicians, artisans, and terraces where you can eat plov or drink a local beer.
+It's an excellent place to experience the vibrant pulse of a city with centuries of history.

 🏛 Kukeldash Madrasa and Nadir Divan-Begi Madrasa

 The Kukeldash Madrasa, built in 1568, is one of the largest in Central Asia.
-It served as a Koranic school and student residence.
-Its sober and symmetrical architecture reflects the Timurid style, with a grand façade and an interior courtyard surrounded by cells where the students lived.
-Although not the most ornate in the city, it conveys a sense of solemnity that speaks to the role Bukhara played as a religious and educational center for centuries.
+It served as both a Koranic school and a student residence.
+Its austere and symmetrical architecture reflects the Timurid style, featuring a grand facade and an inner courtyard surrounded by cells where the students lived.

 🧱 Kalyan Minaret and Kalyan Mosque